wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding.md

     }
     ```

-To avoid these unwanted malicious scripts execution, all untrusted user inputs data must be sanitized before put in to the html attribute.
+To avoid these unwanted malicious script execution, all untrusted user input data must be sanitized before they are rendered as HTML attributes.

 !!! success check done "Example Correct Usage"
     ```js